 Ken Ginsburg, MD, MS Ed

 Dr. Ken Ginsburg is a pediatrician specializing in Adolescent Medicine at The Children’s Hospital of Philadelphia and Serves as Director of Health Services at Covenant House Pennsylvania, an agency that serves Philadelphia’s homeless and marginalized youth.
 Dr. Ginsburg practices social adolescent medicine with special attention to prevention and the recognition that social context and stressors affect both physical and emotional health.
 His research over the last 25 years has focused on facilitating youth to develop their own solutions to social problems and to teach clinicians how to better serve them.
-He is the author of multiple books and toolkits including Building Resilience in Children and Teens: Giving Kids Roots and Wings and Reaching Teens: Strength Based Communication Strategies to Build Resilience and Support Healthy Adolescent Development.
+He is the author of multiple books and toolkits including Building Resilience in Building Resilience in Children and Teens: Giving Kids Roots and Wings (4th Edition) and Reaching Teens: Strength Based Communication Strategies to Build Resilience and Support Healthy Adolescent Development.
 Dr. Ginsburg has received over 50 awards recognizing his research, clinical skills, or advocacy efforts.
 He has been named one of Philadelphia magazine’s “Top Docs” ten times and has appeared on CNN, NPR, The Today Show, Good Morning America, The CBS morning show, ABC, NBC, and CBS Nightly News programs.

 Ashley Labistour, LMFT

 Ashley Labistour, LMFT, is a nationally approved trainer for Trauma-Focused CBT, and a UC Davis-approved PCIT trainer.
 She formerly served as a treatment coordinator specializing in child sexual abuse for 11 years at Children’s Institute, Inc., in Los Angeles.
 She currently provides TF-CBT training and consultation for various agencies throughout California.